Table of contents

-XPFlightPlanner is a simple tool for generating flightplans that can be used with X-Plane.
-Airports, points and routes are extracted from the X-Plane world database that is installed by default in the X-Plane directory (see this section).
+XPFlightPlanner is a simple tool for generating flight plans that can be used with X-Plane.
+It uses native airports, points and routes included in X-Plane’s world database.

-Remember this tool shall not be used for real world aviation but for simulation purpose only!
+Remember, this tool must not be used for real world aviation but for simulation purpose only!

 Installation and setup